 TARGET ACTION TIMEFRAME OUTCOMES REVIEW Continue to ensure all fire procedures take account of the needs of pupils and visitors with disabilities.
-Estates Manager, Compliance Manager, Health and Safety Manager, School Heads, Head of Learning Support, other SLT as appropriate to examine all the current procedures and risk assessments to ensure the needs of existing and future disabled pupils have been identified.
+Estates Manager, Health and Safety Manager, School Heads, Head of Learning Support, other SLT as appropriate to examine all the current procedures and risk assessments to ensure the needs of existing and future disabled pupils have been identified.
 2024-2025 policy review and 2025-2026 update.
 Also, assess each September for new intake of pupils or if a known disabled pupil starts.
 Maintain the safety of disabled pupils at school and ensure there is a recognised set of procedures to meet their needs.
 From 2011, Personal Emergency Evacuation Plans (PEEPs) have been provided for disabled pupils (included in the Fire Safety Policy).
-Evac chairs have been in place for many years and key refresher training provided regularly.
+Evac chairs have been in place for many years and refresher training provided regularly.
+PEEP's are used for any person with permanent or temporary mobility issues.
+QEGS SS Savile & Queens Block lift is operated by a key FOB, these are issued to those who can not use the stairs so they can access upper floors.
+EvacChairs are still in place to assist evacuation for those issued with lift FOB's should an Emergency situation prevent lift access to lower floors.
 Ensure where possible and reasonable that physically disabled pupils, staff and visitors can negotiate steps around the Foundation sites, especially school entry points, corridors and teaching areas.
 Provide ramp access and lifts (new build projects).
 If this is not possible then ensure handrails are installed on steps and staircases.
 Reflective strips added to the top and bottom of staircases.
 New build projects as appropriate.
 Disabled pupils and visitors can move as freely as possible around the Foundation sites.
+Handrails are installed on external stairs/steps.
+A program of marking the step edges is ongoing with the majority already having been completed.

 All specific classroom and common area refurbishments take account of needs of disabled pupils, staff and visitors.
-During upcoming and future refurbishments, all aspects that would impact a disabled pupil are reviewed - location of whiteboards, location of door handles, positioning of safety signs, colour schemes, use of window blinds.
-Ongoing More recent legislative changes in respect of design are incorporated to allow disabled pupils to enhance their learning and be more omfortable in school.
+During upcoming and future refurbishments, all aspects that would impact a disabled pupil are reviewed - location of whiteboards, location of door handles, positioning of safety signs, colour schemes, use of window blinds, etc. Ongoing More recent legislative changes in respect of design are incorporated to allow disabled pupils to enhance their learning and be more comfortable in school.
+There are areas of the Estate where some classrooms and common room areas will not be accessible due the age of the building.
 Ensure there are adequate toilet and changing room facilities suitable for disabled pupils, staff and visitors.
 Reviews across the Foundation are currently taking place regarding the existing buildings and resources.
-Recommendations and changes will be made as appropriat, taking into account accessibility.
+Recommendations and changes will be made as appropriate, taking into account accessibility.
 Ongoing throughout 2024-2025 and 2025-2026 The Foundation provides appropriate facilities for the needs of disabled pupils, staff and visitors.
 Ensure appropriate access and facilities are included in any major new or refurbished buildings.
 Consideration will need to be given to the redevelopment of WGSF buildings to ensure they are fully compliant with the Disability Discrimination Act.
-Ongoing As per architects brief.
+Ongoing As per architects' briefs.
+Just for information the DDA 1995 has been replaced by the Equality Act 2010.
 Ensure suitable parking is provided for wheelchair users.
 Consideration to be given to a suitable location for disabled parking.
-School to advise.
+School to advise (to confirm on a case by case basis).
 Ongoing Visitors to school using wheelchairs have improved access to school buildings.